bryanwhiting/blog/posts/a-10-week-self-guided-data-science-intro-course.md

   - data science
   - featured
   - career
+  - recommendation systems
+  - A/B testing
+  - analytics
+  - beginners
 draft: false
+subtitle: How to break into data science and get a foundation in data that will help you understand how the modern digital economy works
 ---
 How do you get a job in data science if you currently aren't a data scientist?